 A high churn rate is a very bad sign for a product manager.
 It’s a leaky bucket for your company and should be worked on immediately.

 Which products can help product managers improve churn rate?

 There are lots of great tools out there that help you analyze the behavior of your users and alert you when there is something wrong.
-But what other product can so publicly define that it helps you reduce churn to zero, if not ChurnZero?
+But what other product can so publicly define that it helps you reduce churn to zero if not ChurnZero?

-With ChurnZero, you can see the customer health scores that anticipates the success or failure of each customer and segmentation.
+With ChurnZero, you can see the customer health scores that anticipate the success or failure of each customer and segmentation.
 This helps you see if your customers are actually going through the magical “Aha!” moment of your product and become a “power user”.

 Seeing the pain points of your customers will help you improve your UX and reduce your churn rate.

 User Retention Rate

 What is User Retention Rate?